Dominus noster: Use in the barbarian kingdoms

 After the collapse of the Western Roman Empire, kings of the Ostrogoths, Visigoths, and Vandals adopted dominus noster in charters, laws, and diplomatic correspondence.
 The title functioned as a means of connecting their rule to Roman imperial tradition while distinguishing themselves from local aristocracies.

 Barbarian kings often paired dominus noster with the praenomen Flavius, a name borne by most late Roman emperors.
-This titulature simultaneously asserted sovereignty and acknowledged subordination to the Eastern Roman Empire, which alone retained the title of imperator augustus.
+This titulature simultaneously asserted sovereignty and acknowledged subordination to the Eastern Roman Empire, who alone retained the title of imperator augustus.

 Examples include the Ostrogothic king Theodoric the Great, whose chancery documents used dominus noster in parallel with imperial formulas, and Visigothic kings of the sixth and seventh centuries, who employed the style in legislative and diplomatic contexts.

 In the Lombard kingdom of Italy, dominus noster continued to be used to the reign of the last Lombard king, Desiderius.
 The style was also adopted by Charlemagne, Desiderius's successor as ruler of Italy, though it was largely restricted to coins and private charters in northern Italy and viewed as a continuation of local Lombard tradition.
 Dominus noster continued to see limited use by Charlemagne's successors, Louis the Pious and Lothair I, though other titles and styles were more common.